ciroDourado/read_variadic/README.md

 Both lines are valid.
 And that's a clear example that you have already used this concept before.

 That's what a variadic function is: functions that can take zero or more arguments of the same type, without the need of redeclaring or making some overloading.<br>
-In the common way, you *must* obbey the number of acceptable args that your function receive: neither less, neither more nor less.
+In the common way, you *must* obbey the number of acceptable args that your function receive: neither more nor less.

 But doing this in C is tricky, since you need to get very used with Macros, which itself can mess a lot of your code if you don't do it right.
 Also it becomes very unreadable, as C macros aren't that intuitive.
 Only try to code these things with some mastering on coding in C lang.

 But, in the end (after some hard work and headache), you can provide very flexible functions, which reminds some of the methods we encounter on higher level and recent languages.

 I'm leaving this code ready for use for anyone who wants to include in your C programs.
 The pro's of using it is to have some level of abstraction, as: don't need to worry about how many params your function receive (pass none or many shouldn't throw any error, this function will do what it was designed to do); or don't need to worry about memory allocation, or freeing pointers (your input is automatically allocated in heap).

 ## Sections